 Instruments - Students study the musical instruments, learning about the nature of sound, the ways sound can be produced, various sound qualities and how they are categorised.
-The students research an instrument of their choice, and present their findings using multimedia.
+They then look at indigenous instruments completing a comparative task.
+This is presented as a poster and combined to make a class display.